Antibiotic Resistance: Global Threats and Novel Responses

 Before that, Dr. Wallinga worked at NRDC on pesticides policy and on implementation of the then-new Food Quality Protection Act.
 He completed his medical school education at the University of Minnesota; he also holds a master’s degree in public affairs from Princeton University.
 He is based in San Francisco.

 Sara Kenney is a writer, producer and director based in London, England.
 Ms. Kenney is an acclaimed documentary, factual drama and animation filmmaker (Angels and Ghosts) and master artist JOHN WATKISS (Sandman, Conan, Deadman).
 She started her career working in science, but left a good job with great career prospects to work in TV.
 For the last 16 years she’s worked as a filmmaker on documentaries, drama and animation (BBC, Channel 4, Discovery etc.).
 Ms. Kenney's first comic Surgeon X was published in Image Comics in September 2016.

-This call will be moderated by Steve Heilig, MPH, CHE's director of Public Health and Education.
-It will last for 60 minutes and be recorded for the call archive.
+This call was moderated by Steve Heilig, MPH, CHE's director of Public Health and Education.
+It lasted for 60 minutes and recorded for the call archive.